 Step 5: Bake the Cake

-Place it in the preheated oven and bake for about 45-50 minutes, or until a toothpick inserted into the center of the cake comes out clean.
+Bake for 45-50 minutes, until a toothpick inserted into the center comes out clean with no wet batter clinging to it.

-The cake should be golden brown and spring back to the touch.
+The cake will be golden brown and will spring back slightly when you gently press the top.

 Step 6: Prepare the Cream Cheese Frosting